 In fact, the largest pool, just two minutes north of Fourth Street, is used more by dogs than people.
 Farther up, there's a pool at the bottom of a sheer rock cliff, reached by a steep trail from the west side.

 Keep going until you see a waterfall and pool next to the trail.
-The entire stretch takes only 20 minutes to walk, and if you cross Skyline Parkway, you'll be in Chester Park, which has a playground.
+The entire stretch takes only 20 minutes to walk, and if you cross Skyline Parkway, you'll be in Chester Park, which has a playground and parking area.

 Directions : From the Rose Garden off London Road, drive up 14th Avenue East to Fourth Street.
 The trail starts across from Burrito Union restaurant.